Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection

-The computation of the marginally stable parameters is performed in the following fashion.
-This is a root-finding problem where the Prandtl $\Pr$ and stochastic heating $H$ numbers are fixed parameters, and the Rayleigh number $\Ra$ is the independent variable.
-We approximate $\mathbb{E}\lambda(\widetilde{\tau})$ from a sample mean, and seek $\Ra_c$ so that $\widehat{\lambda}(\Ra_c) = 0$, where
+The computation of the marginally stable parameters, i.e. those parameters for which $\E\lambda_{Pr} (\ra,\tau^S) = 0$ is performed as follows.
+This is a root-finding problem where the Prandtl number $\Pra$ is fixed and the stochastic heating $H$ and total number of forced modes $M$ are fixed parameters.
+The Rayleigh number $\Ra$ is the independent variable.
+We approximate $\mathbb{E}\lambda({\tau^S})$ from a sample mean, and seek $\Ra_c$ so that $\widehat{\lambda}(\Ra_c) = 0$, where